There is so much plastic in our oceans our sea life is dying. Not just dying, but being tortured in the process. The idea of this hurts my heart.

 I know glitter isn’t made from styrofoam, but let’s ask about the lesser of two evils, not throw the baby out with the bath water.
 In my heart of hearts, I see glitter going the way of mercury or better yet, Apple’s behavior?

-The ancient Egyptians believed after death they stood in front of Thoth, the god of Justice.
-He then weighted their heart against that of a peacock feather.
+The ancient Egyptians believed after death they stood in front of Thoth, the god of Wisdom.
+He then weighed the heart against that of a peacock feather.
 I have no idea if I have a light heart, but I can tell you mine would tip in one direction.
-I have adopted the Buddhist behavior and strive to do things that others don't know about to lighten my heart.
-This has no effect on the seas, but if I think for others, don't offer products that do terrible things, (only minor like all industry derived products) to the earth, I might - just might - lessen my innate burden to this earth.
+I have adopted the Buddhist behavior and strive to do things to lighten my heart.
+This has no effect on the seas, but if I think for others, offer products that lighten the heart, I might - just might - lessen my innate burden to this earth.